Ryan Donato: Chicago Blackhawks

 After two seasons with the Kraken, Donato left the club as a free agent and was signed on the opening day of free agency to a two-year, $4 million contract with the rebuilding Chicago Blackhawks on July 1, 2023.
 On March 28, 2025, Donato scored his first career hat-trick in a 5–3 loss to the Vegas Golden Knights.

 On June 18, 2025, Donato signed a four-year, $16 million contract extension with the Blackhawks.

 International play

 Donato made his first appearance at the international level as a junior when he was selected by the United States to participate in the 2016 World Junior Championships.
 He finished the tournament with 3 goals and 4 points in 7 games, resulting in a bronze medal.

 Donato was selected for the United States men's national ice hockey team, to compete in the men's tournament at the 2018 Winter Olympics.
 Donato led the United States in scoring, with six points; additionally, his five goals place him in a tie for the most goals scored – alongside Ilya Kovalchuk and Kirill Kaprizov.
 However, the team's overall performance was a disappointment as team USA skated to a seventh-place finish.

+Personal life

+Donato is the son of former Bruin and longtime NHL player Ted Donato, a former player for the Boston Bruins and the current head coach of the Harvard Crimson.
+On July 30, 2023, Donato married his wife Bradley Donato.